Profile photo of Travis Horn Travis Horn

 Mastering Port Forwarding in VirtualBox: Unlocking Connectivity

-In the realm of virtualization, VirtualBox stands as a powerful tool to create and manage virtual machines.
+VirtualBox is as a powerful tool to create and manage virtual machines.
 Using it, you may often encounter scenarios where you need to establish communication between the host and virtual machines, and this is where port forwarding comes into play.
-In this comprehensive guide, we will explore the concept of port forwarding within the context of VirtualBox, providing you with a step-by-step configuration process, insights into connecting to your virtual machine, a list of commonly forwarded ports, and even an alternative solution using a bridged adapter.
-By the end, you'll be equipped with the knowledge and skills to set up and use forwarded ports on your virtual machines.
+In this guide, we will explore the concept of port forwarding in VirtualBox.
+We’ll walk step-by-step through the configuration process, learn how to connect to your virtual machine, reference a list of commonly forwarded ports, and (for an alternative to port forwarding) show how to use a bridged adapter.
+By the end, you’ll be equipped with the knowledge to set up and use port forwarding on your virtual machines.

 By default, virtual machines running inside VirtualBox use a virtual network adapter attached to NAT.
 This means that the machine is not accessible on your host network, but rather a virtual network inside of the host computer.
 Any time you need to connect to your virtual machine remotely (whether by SSH, HTTP, or another protocol), you’ll need to make sure the appropriate port is forwarded from your host machine.
 Here’s how to do that.